* Romney win could pose challenge to Fed’s easy-money policy

 The benchmark S&P 500 has rallied 67 percent since Obama took office - one of the most impressive runs ever for stocks under a single president.

-And despite a downgrade of the U.S. credit rating from the Standard and Poor's agency in August 2011, yields on the benchmark 10-year Treasury note hit historic lows last July.
-Cumulative returns for all maturities on all U.S. Treasuries are at 14 percent since Obama took office, according to data from Barclays.
+Despite a downgrade of the U.S. credit rating from the Standard & Poor’s agency in August 2011, yields on the benchmark 10-year Treasury note hit historic lows last July.
+Cumulative returns for all maturities on all U.S. Treasuries are at 14 percent since the president’s inauguration, according to data from Barclays.